 This could escalate into stalking

 Most people probably picture a psycho with a restraining order when they think of stalking.
 But the fact of the matter is, a stalker has many different characteristics.
-Being in a relationship with a person who is constantly showing up when and where they’re not welcome could eventually escalate to stalking.
-For this reason, it’s important to be able to recognize the signs.

 According to Rape, Abuse, & Incest National Network, there are lots of behaviors that qualify as stalking.
 Non-consensual communication, such as endless phone calls, emails, and text messages, and repeated physical or visual closeness, such as following someone, are all examples.
 Basically, any behavior used to contact, harass, track, or threaten you is grounds for a breakup right away.